Karl is a longtime freelancer who's passionate about music, art, and writing.

 Kingdom of Night is the second of three albums by Confrontational that are linked together into one cohesive whole.
 Kingdom of Night is full of the message of hope and defiance in the face of encroaching darkness which, despite the album being a few years old now, makes it powerfully relevant to our current situation.
-Confrontational worked with a variety of other artists on Kingdom of Night and each of them brings their own flavour to the album.
+Confrontational worked with a variety of other artists on the album, and each of them brings their own flavour.

 Confrontational’s songwriting skills are definitely up to par.
 He creates some clear, sharp images and emotional moments with his writing and his voice is also clear and carries the words well.
 When he works with Hélène De Thoury on “Keep The Faith” her voice intertwines well with his and produces a strong and compelling result.

-Another stand out feature of this album is the drums.
-They have a real gut-slamming power on many of the tracks and they provide a strong, steady heartbeat that underpins all of the other musical elements and propels the tracks forward and gives them a great deal of energy and presence.
+Another stand-out feature of this album is the drums.
+They have real gut-slamming power on many of the tracks and they provide a strong, steady heartbeat that underpins all of the other musical elements and propels the tracks forward and gives them a great deal of energy and presence.

 The textures and moods provided by Confrontational’s (and his guests) choices of synths (and guitar in Tony Kim’s case) definitely elevate this album.
-Each of these musical elements add a certain timbre or feeling to the tracks that increases their intensity and interest.
-Cody Carpenter’s lead synth playing on “Crimson Curtains” brings a freshness to the music and Tony Kim’s guitar work on “Stand Your Ground” has a real power and depth to it.
+Each of these musical elements adds a certain timbre or feeling to the tracks that increases their intensity and interest.
+Cody Carpenter’s lead synth playing on “Crimson Curtains” brings a freshness to the music and Tony Kim’s guitar work on “Stand Your Ground” has real power and depth.

 Now I will run through the tracks on Kingdom of Night that really hit me and talk about the elements of those songs that caused them to make such an impact.